varmaprr/Confluent-Kafka-Certification/kafka-producer/README.md

     This means that in a three-node ensemble, you can run with one node missing.
     With a five-node ensemble, you can run with two nodes missing.

+** Ensemble configuration?

+    Example:
+    tickTime=2000
+    dataDir=/var/lib/zookeeper
+    clientPort=2181
+    initLimit=20
+    syncLimit=5
+    server.1=zoo1.example.com:2888:3888
+    server.2=zoo2.example.com:2888:3888
+    server.3=zoo3.example.com:2888:3888

+    initLimit   is the amount of time to allow followers to connect with a leader.
+    SyncLimit   The syncLimit value limits how out-of-sync followers can be with the leader clientPort  2181
+    The servers are specified in the format server.X=hostname:peerPort:leaderPort, with the following parameters:
+    X           The ID number of the server.
+This must be an integer, but it does not need to be zero-based or sequential. hostname    The hostname or IP address of the server. peerPort    The TCP port over which servers in the ensemble communicate with each other. (default port: 2888) leaderPort  The TCP port over which leader election is performed. (default port: 3888)

 unclean.leader.election.enable